Liberal Arts and Science Academy: Clubs and student organizations

+Computer science

+LASA{CS} clubs cater to a variety of interests within the field of computer science and includes CS Club, Women+ in Computer Science (WICS+), CyberPatriot, Hack Club, Raptor Works, and Programming in Practice.

+The CS Club promotes various contests including preparing for and competing in the statewide UIL Computer Science contest.
+LASA has placed first in the State UIL 5A Computer Science contest a total of 7 times.

+The CyberPatriot Club prepares and organizes the Cyberpatriot competitions.
+Many teams have been in the top tier in the state and 2 teams have qualified for nationals (for which only 12 teams out of 3000 qualify annually.

 Debate

 LASA's debate team competes in Policy Debate.
 The team is nationally ranked and has qualified a team to the Tournament of Champions every year since 2016.
 In 2017, LASA had their first team on the Coaches Poll and they finished the year ranked 14th.
 The same team made it to octofinals of the Tournament of Champions that year and won the Texas Forensic Association State Tournament and the Harvard Debate Tournament.
 In the final 2018 coaches poll, LASA finished the year ranked 15th in the country.

-In the 2020-2021 school year, the program was able to qualify 3 teams to the Tournament of Champions for the first time and a fourth team qualified via the at-large application process.
+In the 2020–21 school year, the program was able to qualify 3 teams to the Tournament of Champions for the first time and a fourth team qualified via the at-large application process.
 That year, the team also won the Bingham Policy Invitational.
-They are coached by Yao Yao Chen, a volunteer, who won the Kandi King Award for Coaching Excellence in 2021 from the Winston Churchill Classic Tournament.
-Chen also coaches debate at Kealing Middle School, whose students compete with the LASA debate team in tournaments.

-In the 2021-2022 season, LASA won the Grapevine tournament and had 3 of the 4 teams in the semifinal round.
-They also won the Meadows Invitational and Alexandrea Huang and Samuel Church were the top 2 speakers, respectively.
+In the 2021–22 season, LASA won the Grapevine tournament and had 3 of the 4 teams in the semifinal round.
 In the Texas Forensic Association State Tournament, LASA was 5 of the 19 teams that made it to elimination rounds and made it to the final round.
 At the Tournament of Champions, they had 2 teams in octofinals, the strongest performance in school history to date.
 In the last coaches poll that year, LASA was ranked 7th and 9th by the best debate coaches nationwide.

-In the 2022-23 season, LASA won the Grapevine tournament for the second year in a row and Eleanor Barrett received the first-place speaker award.
-LASA also won the Westminster tournament and Greenhill Classic.
+In the 2022–23 season, LASA won the Grapevine tournament for the second year in a row and also won the Westminster tournament and Greenhill Classic.
 At the St. Marks Heart of Texas tournament, the team won the Junior Varsity and Varsity divisions.
-In Junior Varsity, Anita Sosa and Bilal Faisal were the top 2 speakers, respectively.
-In Varsity, Alexandrea Huang, Sam Church and Eleanor Barrett received the top 3 speaker awards.
-On the first coaches poll that year, the team containing Alexandrea Huang and Sam Church were ranked 1st in the country, receiving 11 first place votes.
-The team of Eleanor Barrett and Lucy Loehr were ranked 6th.
+At state that year, LASA had 6 teams make it to elimination rounds and one team was in finals.
+Alexandrea Huang and Sam Church won the Tournament of Champions that year, becoming the first Texan public school to win the tournament.

-Quiz bowl
+Quiz Bowl

-LASA's Quiz bowl club won national titles at NAQT's High School National Championship titles in 2013 and 2014, as well as the PACE NSC in 2014 and 2016.
+LASA's Quiz Bowl club won national titles at NAQT's High School National Championship titles in 2013 and 2014, as well as the PACE NSC in 2014 and 2016.
 They have also had numerous top 4 finishes at both tournaments.
 As of 2022, LASA is one of two schools to have won two National Championship titles in the Varsity Division of the National History Bowl, along with Hunter College High School in New York City.